gilquarshie/ML-Projects/README.txt

 # Machine Learning Projects

-Welcome to my ML-Projects repository! 👋
+Welcome to my **ML-Projects** repository! 👋

 ## About

-This repository is a collection of machine learning projects that I have completed as an entry-level data scientist.
-Each folder contains a standalone project that demonstrates my understanding of data science concepts, programming in Python, and the application of machine learning algorithms to real-world datasets.
+This repository showcases a collection of machine learning projects completed as part of my journey as an entry-level data scientist.
+Each folder contains a standalone project demonstrating my skills in data analysis, machine learning, and deep learning techniques.

 ## Table of Contents